Automattic/wordpress-activitypub/readme.txt

 = Next =

-* Compatibility: add filter to allow disabling Jetpack's image CDN when returning images in ActivityPub requests.
+* Compatibility: add hooks to allow modifying images returned in ActivityPub requests.
 * Compatibility: indicate that the plugin is compatible and has been tested with the latest version of WordPress, 6.2.

 = 0.17.0 =